DependencyWatcher/dependencies/README.md

     │                   ├── cassandra.json

-Templates are stored in the same way under the `_t` directory.
+Templates are stored in the same way under the `templates` directory.

 To add a new manifest, find the relevant directory in the tree (create one if it doesn't exist), then add a new file named `<dependency name>.json`, which conforms to the dependency JSON schema.